xenify-io/litepaper/README.md

 ## ◽️ Costs of Burning DXN and xYSL

-Engaging with the Xenify platform to burn DXN or xYSL tokens involves the transaction gas fee and an additional, mandatory burn fee.
-This unique fee structure rewards users with discounts based on the number of batches they burn.
-The more batches you burn, the bigger the discount - reaching up to 50% off for 10,000 batches!
-The burn fee is calculated using the following formula:
+Participating in the burning process of DXN or xYSL tokens on the Xenify protocol incurs certain costs, including transaction gas fees and a mandatory burn fee.
+The burn fee structure is designed to offer users discounts based on the number of batches they burn, incentivizing larger burns.
+The more batches you burn, the greater your discount, which can reach up to 50% off for 10,000 batches.
+The burn fee is determined using this formula:

 <br>